Comment on page

 To test the configuration, just have a couple of accesses to your Apache server.
 This example uses the

 $ ab -n 100 -c 10 http://localhost/

-Fluentd + Amazon Kinesis makes real-time log collection simple, easy, and robust.
+Fluentd with Amazon Kinesis makes the realtime log collection simple, easy, and robust.